 Andres Eskenazi, 2017

 700,000 people die worldwide each year due to resistant bacteria.
 Camilla Hurst captured the audience with this scary statistic.
-Bacteria is increasingly becoming resistant to antibiotics.
+Bacteria are increasingly becoming resistant to antibiotics.
 What is scarier, is that we are dependent on antibiotics as support in our modern life.
 Therefore, thinking of ways of ways to prevent the spread of bacteria is vital.

 So… What do we do?

-Bacteria is transmitted everywhere and by everyone.
+Bacteria are transmitted everywhere and by everyone.
 Thus, making it instantly difficult to avoid it.
 Hurst presented her project at the Science Bazaar by explaining that the highest percentage of bacteria is transmitted in public places with the crucial importance of decreasing bacteria within schools too.
 She took an interestingly unique way to investigate the reduction of the impacts of bacteria.

 Hurst discovered the key following factors to reduce the impact of bacteria spreading: